 Know Popular Colors, Product Fabrics & Client Demographics

-Now, what can we learn about keywords form the Merchant Words' 5-year report?
+Now, what can we learn about keywords from the Merchant Words' 5-year report?

 In the US marketplace, searches are not 100% in English, reflecting the population diversity, so don't be surprised if when going over your keywords list you spot some Spanish or Chinese terms!